BSc(Hons) Creative Music Technology

 - Irish Highers: Higher Level in Music preferred.

-All applicants will be required to complete a SKYPE audition.
+All applicants will be required to complete an online audition.
 For more details on the process, please visit our selection page.

 If you are applying to study at UWE Bristol and require additional support to meet our English language requirements, you may be able to attend one of our pre-sessional English courses.
 Read more about our Pre-Sessional English Programme.